Bird Machine

-Bird Machine is the fifth studio album from American indie rock band Sparklehorse, released on September 8, 2023 by Anti-.
+Bird Machine is the fifth and final studio album from American indie rock band Sparklehorse, released on September 8, 2023 by Anti-.
 The album was mostly recorded before the 2010 death of bandleader Mark Linkous, and has received acclaim from critics.

 Recording and release

 The music for Bird Machine was recorded by Sparklehorse prior to Mark Linkous' 2010 suicide.
 Linkous' brother Matt oversaw unreleased music and found the track "It Will Never Stop" in 2022.
 In June 2023, the full album was announced, made up of older recordings, with additions made by Matt and Melissa Linkous, based on the kinds of musical contributions they had made to prior Sparklehorse recordings.

 The initial tracks were recorded with Steve Albini and were intended to be the band's fifth studio album prior to collaborating with Danger Mouse for Dark Night of the Soul.
 "Scull of Lucia" was previewed on July 11.

 Reception

 Editors at AllMusic rated this album 4.5 out of 5 stars, with critic Heather Phares writing that "the chance to connect with his music for the first time once again is something like a miracle" and continued that "listening to Bird Machine is a heartbreaking, uplifting experience—in other words, a perfect tribute to the way he moved so many people".
 Bill Pearis of BrooklynVegan shortlisted Bird Machine as one of the best albums of September 2023, calling it "an instant classic we had to wait 13 years to hear".
 In Glide Magazine, Ryan Dillon stated that "Bird Machine guides you through exactly why Sparklehorse will never be forgotten, intensely dark emotions are put to free-falling melodies and set to the distorted textures that make a record undeniably Linkous" and the release puts "a stunningly beautiful bow on the Sparklehorse discography while being so distinctive and magically stirring, they stand in a spotlight all to their own".
 Writing for The Line of Best Fit, John Amen scored the album 8 out of 10, commenting that "Linkous's lyrical dexterity, emotional depth, and gift for dark-pop hooks are once again on glorious display.
 He concluded that "Bird Machine is a resonant final word from an enormously talented singer-songwriter".
 Writing for Louder Than War, Tim Cooper characterized the release as "a familiar blend of the fragile and the furious" that is more than outtakes and unfinished work that is "unmistakably a Sparklehorse album from the moment it begins" that is "packed with hummable tunes".
 Writing for MusicOMH, John Murphy rated this release 4 out of 5 stars, stating that it "sounds like a fully fledged album" and "a record of off-kilter alt-rock with the unique voice of [Mark] Linkous adding an added emotional edge, knowing as we do, that's he effectively singing from the grave".